 - Few branch locations.
 This bank has over 300 branches and 400 ATMs in Texas, New Mexico and Arizona, which isn’t a lot considering the size of Texas.

 Frost Bank is a local institution headquartered in San Antonio.
 It prides itself on superior customer service and has earned awards to back it up.
-It’s best for Texas locals who want a community-based bank to store their cash.
+It’s best for Texas locals who want a community-based bank to store their cash and real people in customer service.

 - Large Texas presence.
 Frost Bank is a regional bank with a strong Texas presence.
 It boasts over 130 branch locations and 1,200 ATMs throughout the state.